alexsam29/MyCheckUp/ProductBacklog.md

             iv. view all past and future of all my appointments.

 ### Homepage
-> - As a user, I should be able to see an option to create a patient account.
+> - As a visitor, I should be able to see an option to create a patient account.
-> - As a doctor, I should be able to see an option to login in my account.
+> - As a patient/doctor, I should be able to see an option to login in my account.
 > - As a visitor, I should be able to see what this website provides, so that I can see if it suits my needs.
 > - As a visitor, I should be able to see if this website is secure enough for private information so that I can make a decision whether to sign up or not.
 > - As a visitor, I should easily be able to navigate through the site and read all the labels.
 > - As a visitor, I should be able to communicate with an associate for any additional questions or technical issues.

-### LoginPage
+### Login Page
-> - As a patient/doctor, I should be able to recover my password or username incase I forget.
+> - As a patient/doctor, I should be able to recover my password or username in case I forget.
 > - As a patient, I should be able to login in my account.
 > - As a doctor, I should be able to login in my account.